 The early settler towns in Australia and New Zealand were by no means solidly prosperous.
 Visitors were often surprised at the extent of powers poor immigrants were needed to provide labour for the commerce of the city, to work on its docks and for cartage.
-Large numbers of people eked out an existence (Vivin in rough, unlined rented cottages). of ontal powery refricted the lack of a strong industrial base on these sentler bowns, and the assessated in terminentent nature of work.
-Labourers were relatively poorly post, and their jobs were insecure.
-Coting ton the engr, in search of terminent labour, was delictricted cohinal leaguerieren, and sewored juillenses and old ago; The social problems of the colonal towns hove bearily on women and children, especially when husbands left their families to seeks work elsewhere.
-Prostitusion and children running annie-were often militarious of such family deplenation. the nexts on an ing solv week in a lapse privers), as more affected in the second of t to put them on the right tracks, but this was not a major priority.
+Large numbers of people eked out an existence (Vivin in rough, unlined rented cottages). of ontal powery refricted the lack of a strong industrial base to these settler bowns, and the assessated in terminenten nature of work.
+Labouress were relatively poorly post, and their jobs were insecure.
+Coting ton the engr, in search of terminent labour, was delictricted cohinal registerien, and sewored julianess and old ago; The social problems of the colonal towns hove bearily on women and children, especially when husbands heft their families to seeks work elsewhere.
+Prostitusion and children running annie-were often militarious of such family deplenation. the nexts on an ing solv week in a lapse privers), as more affected in the second in t to put them on the right tracks, but this was not a major priority.
 The problems of the turban poor concerned churches far less than the challenge of the backblocks.
 In minterenti-century New Zealand 'home mission' focused on attempts to reach the people in out-of-the-say rural places.
 In Mastralla, the towns were larger and had more agencies, including the Melbourne City Mission, founded in 1854, the Anglican Home Mission Society is Studies (1856) and the trace central Methadite Mission 18883.
-As in Notation 2860 and the trace Central Methadite Mission 18883 and in Southers of Mission 18883 and the surpose central Methadite Mission 18883 and is in Southers.
+As in Notine Central Methadite Mission 18883.
+As in Notine Notice 1889.
 4 AGENCY OF HOPE They need to tearn socialism and economics, mental science, movel philosophy, comparative religious.
 We would demand that they had one year's experience in various forms of Jife bushman, watersider, motor mechanic, sailor His sermons were entertaining but never particularly religious, and his language was rough, crosks and direct.
 His vision of Centratangives as beginned to the commercial has been desired and continued to the business he commercial that "religion was been desired from the bands of Cey bilasion he commercial that "religion was been been desired."
 He administ new one excasion had he did not prepare sermons in dexil. often thinking them our while deriving, and this doubtless explains both that no lovel payeration, and this doubtless explains both their colour and their empirises."
-He have sagged encorrective on private mersh, firmly opposing diverve on any other grounds than adultry: "But he loved discriging and hadden it is many Mission events, ordright gifts and carried and many desired and the colour and their confident to the contribution of the colour and their confident plants and the colour and their confident plants and the colour and their confident plants and the colour and their colour and their confident plants are considered as a support of the colour and their confident plants are considered as a support of the colour and their confident plants are considered as a support of the colour and their colour and their confident plants are considered as a support of the colour and their colo diseating and included It is many Missions crown, advanting the data in fixed but the brisks with "gill come in the control of the control of ABOUL Dagger Calder in 1975.
+He have a quite constructive on private mersh, firm deposing diverve on any other grounds than adultery."
+But he loved discussing and included in manual business were developed to the contract of the colour and their confidence of the desired in manual business were coding the diseating and included It is many Missions crown, advanting the data in fixed but the brisks with "gill come in the control of the control of ABOUL Dagger Calder in 1975.